Fist of Legend: Other releases

-The Spanish Manga Films DVD titled El Mejor Luchador (released 24 October 2001) and a slightly edited Indian Diskovery VCD titled The Hitter: Fist of the Legend contain an English-dubbed version intended for export to English-speaking territories.
-Strangely, this version has aired occasionally on US TV with a Miramax ident instead of their own produced version.
+The Spanish Manga Films DVD titled El Mejor Luchador (released on 24 October 2001) and a slightly edited Indian Diskovery VCD titled The Hitter: Fist of the Legend contain an English-dubbed version intended for export to English-speaking territories.
+This version has aired occasionally on US TV with a Miramax ident instead of their own produced version.

 Blu-ray

-Cine Asia released a Blu-ray version 22 March 2010 in the UK and on 20 April 2010 in USA.
+Cine Asia released a Blu-ray version on 22 March 2010 in the UK and on 20 April in USA.

 Legacy

 Fist of Legend inspired the Wachowskis to hire choreographer Yuen Woo-ping for the fight scenes in The Matrix (1999).
 The style of fighting in the two films bears some resemblance.

 In 1996, an unofficial sequel titled Fists of Legends 2: Iron Bodyguards was released starring Jet Le (not Jet Li).

 Later films have also been influenced by Fist of Legend.
 Hitman contains a scene involving the main character using a belt as a weapon as seen in Fist of Legend.
 The more realistic and less wire-driven fight choreography seen in Kiss of the Dragon was a result of fan criticism to Corey Yuen's choreography in Romeo Must Die and preference for the style seen in Fist of Legend.

 In 2006, Jet Li played his character's teacher, Huo Yuanjia, in Fearless.

-In 2010, Gordon Chan and Andrew Lau produced a continuation of this film named Legend of the Fist: The Return of Chen Zhen with Donnie Yen as Chen Zhen in his thirties.
+In 2010, Gordon Chan and Andrew Lau produced a continuation of this film titled Legend of the Fist: The Return of Chen Zhen with Donnie Yen as Chen Zhen in his thirties.